saltstack/salt/doc/ref/runners/index.rst

 Synchronous vs. Asynchronous
 ----------------------------

-A runner may be fired asychronously which will immediately return control.
+A runner may be fired asynchronously which will immediately return control.
 In this case, no output will be display to the user if ``salt-run`` is being used from the command-line.
-If used programatically, no results will be returned.
+If used programmatically, no results will be returned.
 If results are desired, they must be gathered either by firing events on the bus from the runner and then watching for them or by some other means.

 .. note::

-    When running a runner in asyncronous mode, the ``--progress`` flag will not deliver output to the salt-run CLI.
+    When running a runner in asynchronous mode, the ``--progress`` flag will not deliver output to the salt-run CLI.
 However, progress events will still be fired on the bus.